Lucile Bluford: Early life

 Lucile Bluford was born on July 1, 1911, in Salisbury, North Carolina, to John Henry Bluford and Viola Harris Bluford.
 Her father was a professor at the state's Agricultural and Technical College.
+She was the oldest of three.
 In 1921 when Bluford was 10, and upon the death of his mother, John Bluford accepted a position teaching science at Lincoln High School in Kansas City, Missouri.
-Bluford attended Wendell Phillips Elementary and Lincoln High School.
+Bluford attended Wendell Phillips Elementary and Lincoln College Preparatory Academy, known at the time as Lincoln High School.
 At a young age, she was exposed to segregated education, as Missouri was a Jim Crow state that adhered to "separate but equal" doctrine.

 Career

 Bluford was encouraged in her interest in journalism by a high school English teacher, Trussie Smothers, at the segregated Lincoln High School.
 She was the valedictorian of her 1928 graduating class.
 After high school, she attended the University of Kansas School of Journalism with honors in 1932.
 Bluford was the second Black student to ever study at the KU journalism program, and served as night editor and telegraph editor on the school's student newspaper.
 She worked on the school newspaper and yearbook, and after school, at the Black-owned newspaper, the Kansas City Call.
 After graduating, Bluford spent a Summer working for The Daily World in Atlanta before returning to Kansas City to take a job at the Black-owned weekly, The American.
 Bluford made weekly newspapers which addressed the unfair treatment of African Americans and the paper fought for racial justice.
 Chester A. Franklin, founder of the Call, contacted Bluford and told her he had an opening for her at his newspaper.
 She began working for the Kansas City Call in 1932.
-She stayed at the Call for the entirety of her 69 year career, rising through the ranks until she was the second editor and publisher of the newspaper.
+Between 1968 and 1983, Bluford wrote "253 news stories and 30 commentaries" for the Call, which represent 79% of the total published articles.
+She stayed at the Call for the entirety of her 69-year career, rising through the ranks until she was the second editor and publisher of the newspaper.
 After Franklin's death in 1955, Bluford became part-owner with Franklin's widow, Ada Crogman Franklin, and continued to work at the newspaper until her death.